viviandng/KC_House_Price/README.md

 * Rashid Baset

 ### Project Scenario
-Remax Realtors is interested in better understanding home valuation of their sellers and buyers in King County, WA.
-They want to know the sale price that most accurately reflects the value of unlisted homes and understand how certain features affect the sale price.
-They're interested in providing better recommendations to their clients that take into account the King County real estate market.
+The King County housing market is experience low mortgage interest rates and a surge in buyers.
+A real estate company, Remax, has hired us to help them better understand factors affecting King County’s house sale prices for additional insights in the market considering a competitive buyer and seller landscape.

 ### Project Goals
-- We want to provide home sale price reccomendations based on characteristics of a home and guague how features of a home effect the sale price in King County.
+- We want to provide inference of home prices in King County to get an understanding of where prices fall in the market.
-- We want to build a multivariete model to help us make the predictions.
+- We want to provide inferential insight into the important features that positively affect home prices.

 ### Methodology